checkmarx-ltd/cx-flow/docs/External-Scritps.md

 ### <a name="projectScript">Project script</a>
 * CxFlow will use the string returned from the script execution to determine the cx-project name
-* To enable this flow add the following property to cxflow configuration (you can use any file name):
+* To enable this flow add the following property to CxFlow configuration (you can use any file name):

 ```yaml
 checkmarx: